pattersongrant/playlist-publicizer/README.md

 ##

-Helps those who decide to be more open or private with the music they listen to.
+Helps those who decide to be more open or more private with the music they listen to.
 Saves hours of time compared to switching the visibility of hundreds of individual playlists.

 <img width="678" alt="Screenshot 2024-11-11 at 2 45 52 PM" src="https://github.com/user-attachments/assets/a0073439-96f3-46ae-9b60-8e541a7089a9">